 These certificates may also be requested by mail.
 Please download and fill out a birth certificate application, marriage certificate application, or death certificate application.
 Please make sure to mail the completed request with the following requirements: Check or money order made payable to the City of Danbury.
 Include a photocopy of your valid government issued photo ID (i.e. Driver’s License or Passport).

 Mail application and a self-addressed stamped envelope to:

 155 Deer Hill Avenue

 Requirements to Obtain a License in Connecticut

 A marriage license is required by the Marriage Laws of the State of Connecticut.
 You must apply in the Town where the ceremony will be performed.
 No appointment is necessary to apply for a marriage license.
 Marriage licenses are issued between 9 am to 5 pm.
 Monday through Thursday.
-No appointment is necessary.

 - The online marriage license must be completed prior to coming into the Town Clerk's Office to obtain your license.
 Both parties must appear together in person to complete the marriage license application.

 - You must bring a valid government-issued photo ID (i.e. Driver's License or Passport)